pombreda/lepl/doc-src/manual/features.rst

 * Support for the ":ref:`offside rule <offside>`" (significant indentation levels) when using the lexer.

-* Pluggable trace and resource management, including :ref:`deepest match
+* Trace and resource management, including :ref:`deepest match
   <deepest_match>` diagnostics and the ability to :ref:`limit backtracking
   <resources>`.